Darkomen78/automation/Kickstart & Autoconfig/README.md

 In my design, all content of this folder must go into /User/Shared/ to be used by scripts.
   * users_pics and wallpaper folders speak for themselves.
   * The IT folder got three sub-folders :
-    * bin for the active part, [pycreateuserpkg](https://github.com/gregneagle/pycreateuserpkg) is a really good tool by Greg Neagle and [wallpaper](https://github.com/sindresorhus/macos-wallpaper/releases by sindresorhus)
+    * bin for the active part, [pycreateuserpkg](https://github.com/gregneagle/pycreateuserpkg) is a really good tool by Greg Neagle and [wallpaper](https://github.com/sindresorhus/macos-wallpaper/releases) by sindresorhus
     * kickstart.sh just launch admin.command (and show progress window) for the local admin user only or user.sh script for all others users
     * scripts folder with the two script admin.command and user.sh, check them and modify script to meet your needs.
       * admin.command is well commented.
 It launch after the first (auto)login of the local admin user and do this :